FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/multiple-channels-editor/Multiple Channel Editor.rst

 Multiple Channel Areas
 ----------------------

 This layer is activated when data is imported into the geopackage from an existing MULTCHAN.DAT file.

-It is not used for editorial purposes.
+.. important:: This layer is not used for editing purposes.

 .. image:: ../../img/Multiple-Channel-Editor/mutipl014.png